Gryazev-Shipunov GSh-30-1: Description

 The GSh-30-1 has a rate of fire of 1,800 rounds per minute, customarily limited to 1,500 rounds per minute to reduce barrel wear.
 Despite that, its barrel life is quite short: 2,000 rounds, with a continuous burst rated for 150 rounds.
 The gun uses an evaporation cooling system to prevent the detonation of a high explosive round inside a heated barrel.
 This cooling system consists of a cylindrical water tank around the rear end of the barrel.
-The GSh-30-1 is equipped with a unique pyrotechnic mechanism to clear misfires: a small pyrotechnic cartridge is located to the left of the 30mm cartridge chamber.
+The GSh-30-1 is equipped with a unique pyrotechnic mechanism to clear misfires: a small pyrotechnic cartridge is located to the left of the 30 mm cartridge chamber.
 This pyrotechnic cartridge fires a small steel bolt through the side wall of the 30mm cartridge.
-The hot propellant gases following the bolt into the dud 30mm round ignite the powder charge of that round and firing continues.
+The hot propellant gases following the bolt into the dud 30 mm round ignite the powder charge of that round and firing continues.